strang3nt/MeMoCo_assignments/assignment_1/report/report.md

 ## Test results

-> Tests were executed on a linux laptop, with 8gb of ram and a 6 cores, 12 threads CPU, with a local CPLEX install.
+> The benchmark suite was executed on a laptop equipped with linux, with 8gb of ram, a 6 cores, 12 threads CPU, a local CPLEX install.

 Table \ref{tab:results} shows user and CPU time of the different instances.
-The user time is the time the test took to complete.
+The user time is the time it took to obtain a solution for an instance.
 The CPU time is the time the test took to complete, taking into account all cores time of use:
-CPLEX uses multi-threading to solve linear programming problems, CPU time can be thought as the total time it could take if the test was run on a single-core CPU.
+CPLEX uses multi-threading to solve linear programming problems, CPU time can be thought as the total amount of time it would take if the test was executed on a single-core CPU.

 | instance | nodes | result | userTime | cpuTime |
 | --- | --- | --- | --- | --- |